 Dr. Andreeff's laboratory previously discovered that BCSCs have a high amount of a cell surface molecule called GD2.
 Their studies show that cells with high GD2 are better able to detoxify drugs, which may explain their resistance to chemotherapeutic agents.
 Additionally, analysis of data from the Cancer Genome Atlas revealed that mutations in the tumor suppressor gene, TP53, are commonly seen in GD2-positive BCSCs, suggesting that these mutations could affect BCSC behavior.

 The team is working with a drug called dinutuximab, which targets GD2 and is FDA-approved to treat neuroblastoma.
-Dinutuximab dramatically inhibited growth of tumor cells grown in a dish and in laboratory models.
+Dinutuximab dramatically inhibited tumor grown in laboratory models of triple negative breast cancer.